jupyter/enhancement-proposals/kernel-subshells/kernel-subshells.md

     # 'ok' if the request succeeded or 'error', with error information as in all other replies.
     'status': 'ok',

-    # The ID of the subshell, same as in the request if specified by the client, given by the
+    # The ID of the subshell.
-    # kernel otherwise.
     'subshell_id': str,
 }
 ```